fdmeringolo/face_detector_ai/README.md

 - Optimize performance for real-time face detection.

 ## License
-This project is open-source and available for contributions.
+This project is open-source and available for contributions under the MIT License.
+See the LICENSE file for more details.

 ---
 Feel free to modify and expand this README as needed!